 For this reason, when baking ANY cake, you should always check the core of the cake with a clean toothpick or skewer before you take your cake out of the oven.

 To do that, just insert the toothpick or the skewer in the centre of the cake.
 If the toothpick comes out clean and dry it means that your cake is ready.

 If the toothpick comes out wet, then bake for a few minutes longer, then check again.

 Mistakes I made

 - I over-mixed the cake batter: the first time I made this vegan orange curd cake I mixed the cake batter with a whisk for a long time trying to remove all the lumps.
 This is wrong.
-Over-mixing will activate the gluten that will make the cake heavy and more compact.
+Over-mixing will activate the gluten which will make the cake heavy and more compact.

-- I didn't add enough sugar to the curd: I tried to orange curd without sugar but it's just too sour.
+- I didn't add enough sugar to the curd: I tried orange curd without sugar but it's just too sour.

 - Do not over-mix the batter: I repeat this again.
 Only stir the cake batter with a spatula for a few seconds and don't worry too much about the lumps.

 - Wait for the cake to cool down: this is a very light and soft cake that should NOT be cut while warm.
 Wait until it cools completely before cutting it open.